M-o-a-T/moat-kv/docs/source/tutorial.rst

 Python expression.
 You can store numbers, True/False/None, binary and Unicode strings, lists/tuples, and hashes composed of these.

-All values are independent.
-DistKV's storage is still organized hierarchically, (among other reasons) for ease of retrieval::
+All entries' values are independent.
+DistKV's storage is organized hierarchically, (among other reasons) for ease of retrieval::

-    one $ dkd get -ryd_ one
+    one $ dkd get -rd_ one
-    one:
     two:
       three:
         _: 123
         four:
           _: 1234
           five:
             _: Duh
     one $

-The root value is not special; by convention, it identifies the DistKV network.
+DistKV's internal data are stored under a special ``null`` root key.
+You can use ``distkv client internal dump`` to display them.
+This command behaves like ``distkv client data get -rd_``.
+It accepts a path prefix.

 Persistent storage